-As such, the Stadium Authority G&A expense budget of \$4.9 million provides the financial means in which to fulfill the Board policy direction and strategic initiatives.
-A breakdown of the Stadium Authority's portion of the overall operating expense budget of \$66.7 million is shown below.
+As such, the Stadium Authority G&A expense budget of \$4.6 million provides the financial means in which to fulfill the Board policy direction and strategic initiatives.
+A breakdown of the Stadium Authority's portion of the overall operating expense budget of \$68.2 million is shown below.

-Stadium Authority General and Administrative Budget Expense Type Amount Comments Staff support \$2,144,000 To support the Stadium Authority with its oversight duties of stadium activities Legal Services 1,273,000 As needed for outside legal services Audit Services 452,000 Financial, Ticket Surcharge, and performance audits performed by external auditors Consultants 358,000 As needed for outside consulting services Executive Director & Board Directives 325,000 Funding for unanticipated Board directives, Executive Director assignments, etc Financial Management System Project 270,000 Purchase and Implementation of Financial Management System Other Expenses 20,000 Routine office expenses Board Stipends 9,000 Stadium Authority meetings Total \$4,851,000
+Stadium Authority General and Administrative Budget Expense Type Amount Comments Staff support \$2,144,000 To support the Stadium Authority with its oversight duties of stadium activities Legal Services 1,273,000 As needed for outside legal services Audit Services 452,000 Financial, Ticket Surcharge, and performance audits performed by external auditors Consultants 358,000 As needed for outside consulting services Executive Director & Board Directives 325,000 Funding for unanticipated Board directives, Executive Director assignments, etc Other Expenses 20,000 Routine office expenses Board Stipends 9,000 Stadium Authority meetings Total \$4,581,000